marksteele/blog/content/post/3d-printing-safety-fire-detection-relay.md

 [Fotek solid state relay 40 amp](https://www.aliexpress.com/item/1pcs-SSR-40DA-40A-Solid-State-Relay-Module-3-32V-DC-Input-24-380VAC/32681597174.html) 3.40$

 All-in, you're looking at about 25$ worth of parts to build this.

+Whipping up the code to make it work:

 ```
 #include "DHT.h"